ARTICLE I: MEMBERSHIP

 Section 6.
 Prior to the end of the National Presidents’ Leadership Conference the National Executive Board shall appoint as national officers the executive secretary, the treasurer, and the conference and meeting coordinator, who shall serve until successors are appointed.
 The duties of each are as follows:

 a.
 The treasurer shall receive and deposit all monies for the society, submit an annual budget for the approval of the National Executive Board, pay all bills of the national society, provide expense money to board members and chapters as necessary for the operation of the national society, and make recommendations concerning financial matters to the board.

 b.
 The executive secretary shall keep an accurate file of active, alumni and honorary members, notify chapters of all requirements related to elections and annual reports, maintain a file on each chapter’s fulfillment of obligations to the society, collect the membership information from each chapter and forward dues to the treasurer, place orders for membership pins and certificates for each chapter, and report on the status of each chapter at each board meeting.
 The executive secretary shall maintain the national headquarters for the society for the purpose of receiving any inquiries or correspondence not pertinent to any other officer.

 Section 8.
-One student representative shall be elected for a two-year term at each National Presidents’ Leadership Conference.
+One student representative shall be elected for a two-year term in the spring term of the academic year.
 Nominees may be any active member or any alumnus who is still an undergraduate student at a college or university.
 No chapter shall have more than one nominee.
-The representative shall be elected by a plurality vote of the voting student delegates present.
+The representative shall be elected by a plurality vote of the voting chapters.
 The student representatives shall serve as voting members on the National Executive Board and shall have such duties as the board deems necessary and appropriate.